-Running is just unbeatable for a cardio workout.
+The truth is, running is unbeatable for a cardio workout.
 If you set the speed and incline at a high intensity, you’ll get a better workout on the treadmill than on the Stairmaster.
 While running will achieve better results than the Stairmaster, walking will not give you as intense a workout as climbing stairs would.

-Comparing the Stairmaster vs Treadmill may appear simple, but such a task involves more variables than you think.
-Even if you reduce the comparison based on a fitness objective, such as weight loss, there are plenty of crucial aspects to consider.
+Comparing the Stairmaster vs Treadmill may appear simple, but each machine can be used in surprisingly flexible ways.
+Even if you reduce the comparison to a purely fitness objective, such as weight loss, there are plenty of arguments in favor either way.

 Does A Treadmill Provide a Better Cardiovascular Workout Than A Stairmaster?